korobetski/blender-vagrant-story/README.md

 For now the only format supported for import and export is *.WEP Weapon Model format

-Work in progress SHP import, does not contains animations or default T-pose so the output model will be weird
+Work in progress SHP import, and loading the first corresponding SEQ

 Work in progress SEQ import, animations informations

 Work in progress ZUD import, SHP + WEP (sometimes with a shield) + SEQ (common + battle)

-Maybe more formats in the future...
+Work in progress MPD import, geometry ok, texturing by loading ZND textures foctionnal but not optimal...

 # Limitations :